StevDoms/PowerOutageModel/README.md

 For our model, we used a decision tree classifier.
 We only specified the criterion to be 'entropy' as our hyperparameters, and as a result, our model uses splitter='best', max_depth=None, min_samples_split=2, min_samples_leaf=1, max_features=None.
 Our model takes in 3 quantitative variables which are outage duration, numbers of customers affected and total price and 2 nominal variables which are NERC region and climate category as our regressors to predict cause category which is a nominal variable.
 We performed one hot encoding for the NERC region and climate category by using the OneHotEncoder class from sklearn and kept all the quantitative categories as is. </br> </br>

+We evaluated the performance of our model using the f1_score method, and our model received an f1_score of 0.6118824440755535.
+This suggests that the harmonic mean of precision and recall to be 0.6118, indicating a reasonably good balance between precision and recall.
+As such, our current model is pretty good.